Blandaxt/Code_Wars/README.md

 ## Learned

 I did not learn too much.
 I understood i had to create a simple multiplication operator function.
 Wished their was a simple method that would do the multiplication for me instead of having to use function.
 I will look that up for my future codewars.

+## DNA to RNA Conversion

+Deoxyribonucleic acid, DNA is the primary information storage molecule in biological systems.
+It is composed of four nucleic acid bases Guanine ('G'), Cytosine ('C'), Adenine ('A'), and Thymine ('T').

+Ribonucleic acid, RNA, is the primary messenger molecule in cells.
+RNA differs slightly from DNA its chemical structure and contains no Thymine.
+In RNA Thymine is replaced by another nucleic acid Uracil ('U').

+Create a funciton which translates a given DNA string into RNA.

+For example:

+DNAtoRNA("GCAT") returns ("GCAU")

+## Learned:

+I learned the simple RegExp g Modifier that looks for a string of letters on a global scope.
+This way, it can find all the specified letters i am looking for and change them to the string i input into the function.
+I also used the const block function keyword so the function is run with strict.
+I also used the splace method that went well with the RegExp.